iwang2/Fall_2018/psych_1101.md

 - verifiable and valid (accurate prediction)
 - publicized (must be peer reviewed)
 - scientific findings are cumulative (built on past research)

+### 1. Biopsychology
+Vincent Dethier - feeding behavior in the housefly
+1. observation - fly walks on the food while eating
+2. hypothesis - fly tastes with its feet
+3. manipulation - whether head/feet in sugar
+4. measure proboscis
+5. conclusion - fly tastes with its feet

+### 2. Social
+Bibb Latane and John Darley - The Bystander Effect
+The more people there are, the less chance
+- Kitty Genovesse Case, Seizure Experiment

+### 3. Cognitive
+Aging and Memory - episodic memory most affected, but semantic cues will improve that